Chia-Network/cadt/docs/cadt_rpc_api.md

 This page lists commands and examples from the Climate Warehouse RPC API.

+When using this guide, it is important to understand the workflow CADT employs for managing climate data updates via RPCs.
+The CADT paradigm ensures that all updates first go into local "staging", which is private and not shared with the rest of the world.
+This staging process serves as an intermediate step where climate data records changes remain isolated from the data committed to the blockchain datalayer until explicitly committed.

+When editing or adding climate data records users should first use POST changes to the appropriate `projects` or `units` resources.
+These POST requests populate the local staging table, allowing for updates to be collected and reviewed in a controlled, private environment.
+Once reviewed users can then use `staging` RPCs to commit or deleted the staged record changes.
+Commiting the data in staging using the CADT RPC's commits the data to the blockchain, making it publicly visible.

+It is essential to remember that the staging process is distinct from the commit phase.
+The initial use of `projects`, `units`, or similar RPCs prepares the data, while `staging` RPCs finalize the transition to the blockchain.
+This workflow ensures a clear separation between temporary updates and permanent, public changes, maintaining both data integrity and transparency.

 Please also see the following related documents:

 - [CADT installation/configuration guide](/README.md)